Governing policy: Performance Appraisal Policy

 - Complete Performance Appraisal training.

-- Maintain appropriate appraisal documentation and files.
+- Maintain appraisal documentation and files.

 - Provide employees with a copy (electronic or paper) of their completed performance appraisal.